oracle/terraform-provider-oci/docs/resources/core/virtual_networks.md

 * `cidr_block` - (Required) The CIDR IP address block of the VCN.
 * `compartment_id` - (Required) The OCID of the compartment to contain the VCN.
 * `display_name` - (Optional) A user-friendly name.
 Does not have to be unique, and it's changeable.
+Avoid entering confidential information.
 * `dns_label` - (Optional) A DNS label for the VCN.

 ## Attributes Reference